cibi-p/Learnings/OS/OperatingSystem.md

 #### 6. Sleep & Wakeup based synchronization
 1. It solve's the busy waiting
 2. It Does not garantee mutual exclusion
-3. It uses the system all sleep() and wakeup(). consider two process p0, p1. suppose if p0 is in the Critical section and it got preempted, then p1 take the cpu, then it also tries to enter into the Critical section.
+3. It uses the system call sleep() and wakeup(). consider two process p0, p1. suppose if p0 is in the Critical section and it got preempted, then p1 take the cpu, then it also tries to enter into the Critical section.
 Since p0 occupied the critical section, p1 execute the sleep() and leave the cpu by telling the scheduling algorithm, the p0 will get into the cpu, after completing the critical section it will wake up the p1.
 This how its work.
 4. consider if process try to get into the Critical section at some what same time, at that time it does not garantee the critial section...
 5. Dead lock also happen at some time both process get into sleep...